nexusformat/definitions/impatient-guide/index.rst

 NeXus uses `HDF-5 <http://www.hdfgroup.org/HDF5/>`_
 [#HDF5]_
 files as container files.
-HDF-5 is a popular scientific data format which has been developed by the National Center for Supercomputing Applications (NCSA), University of Illinois Urbana-Champaign  and is currently being maintained by the HDF Group.
+HDF-5 is a popular scientific data format developed by the National Center for Supercomputing Applications (NCSA), University of Illinois Urbana-Champaign  and currently maintained by *The HDF Group*.
 There is built-in support for HDF-5 in many scientific packages.
 Other users of HDF-5 include NASA, Boeing, meteorological offices around the world and many more.
 NeXus is thus able to inherit many desirable properties for free from HDF-5, such as: extendable, self-describing, platform independent, public domain, and efficient.
 For historical reasons, NeXus supports two further container file formats: HDF-4 and XML.
-The use of these formats is now deprecated.
+The NeXus use of these formats is now deprecated.

 To understand NeXus, it is important to know about some of the objects encountered in an HDF-5 file: